Stroke

 Every 40 seconds someone in the United States has a stroke, caused by a loss of blood to the brain or the rupture of a blood vessel supplying the brain.
 Suffering a stroke can lead to long-term disability and life changes.

-Whether you or your loved one needs immediate care after suffering a stroke, or you've experienced early warning signs and need expert care to identify and control your risk, Bryan Medical Center is the place to turn.
-As a certified Stroke Center, health care experts offer the area's most comprehensive range of stroke treatment services.
-ED physicians, neurologists, fellowship trained interventional radiologists, a neurohospitalist as well as specially trained Bryan staff members are available 24/7, 365 days a year to provide you or your loved one with the most advanced care.
+As a certified Stroke Center, healthcare experts offer the area's most comprehensive range of stroke treatment services.
+Our team includes ED physicians, neurologists, fellowship trained interventional radiologists, neurosurgeons, a neurohospitalist and advanced practice providers as well as specially trained Bryan staff members.
+Our team is here 24/7, 365 days a year to provide you or your loved one with the most advanced care.

-Why Choose Bryan for Stroke Care
+7 Reasons to Choose Bryan for Stroke Care

-• Lincoln's only hospital offering the full range of stroke treatments for life-saving care – the faster you get treatment, the better your outcome
+- Lincoln's only hospital offering the full range of stroke treatments for life-saving care – the faster you get treatment, the better your outcome

-• Certified stroke center with additional, advanced treatment options
+- Certified stroke center with additional, advanced treatment options

-• Doctors provide all advanced treatment options – Bryan is the only hospital in Lincoln to offer thrombectomy, a specialized, advanced treatment for stroke
+- Doctors provide all advanced treatment options – Bryan is the only hospital in Lincoln to offer thrombectomy, a specialized, advanced treatment for stroke

-• Lincoln's only dedicated neurohospitalist onsite team to follow your care
+- Lincoln's only dedicated neurohospitalist onsite team to follow your care

-• Entire team dedicated to respond when you need care to help achieve the best outcome
+- Entire team dedicated to respond when you need care to help achieve the best outcome

-• Inpatient Rehabilitation Unit to provide intense rehab if needed – CARF accredited for stroke rehabilitation
+- Inpatient Rehabilitation Unit to provide intense rehab if needed – CARF accredited for stroke rehabilitation

-• Outpatient Rehabilitation for ongoing therapy to build daily living skills
+- Outpatient Rehabilitation for ongoing therapy to build daily living skills

 What is a Stroke?